csdexter/cnccp-stepper/README.md

 daisy-chained and ran as a single SPI slave by the Main MCU.

 ##WARNING##
-*Unless and until explictily noted otherwise, this code is laboratory quality and not intended for usage in connection with actual moving parts such as stepper motors.
+*Unless and until explicitly noted otherwise, this code is laboratory quality and not intended for usage in connection with actual moving parts such as stepper motors.
 Should you choose to test or use this software in a live environment, you do so entirely at your own risk.*